Leadership development

 Most professional coaches price formal programs as fixed-fee packages rather than hourly arrangements.

-Between-session preparation, assessments, and stakeholder conversations all require coach time outside of sessions, none of which appears in an hourly rate.
+Between-session preparation, assessments, and stakeholder conversations all require coach time that an hourly rate doesn’t capture.

-For a defined development program, a fixed-fee structure gives HR buyers clearer cost visibility and aligns the coach’s incentives with outcomes rather than hours.
+For a defined development program, fixed-fee pricing gives HR buyers clearer cost visibility and aligns the coach’s incentives with outcomes rather than hours logged.

 What pricing models do executive coaches use?